 Cox-Proportional Hazards regression will be used to model the effect of predictors and covariates on the hazard rate and estimate the relative risk by trial arm.
 This will be compared to an initial estimate from the null model where the model will be fitted without any covariates.
-Model components included in the primary model will be a baseline hazard function that is unspecified but positive; previous radiological intervention in the access circuit; trial centre; trial arm; observed study time (length of time between patient entering and exiting study); and a trial armobserved time interaction term.
+Model components included in the primary model will be a baseline hazard function that is unspecified but positive; previous radiological intervention in the access circuit; on haemodialysis at randomisation; trial arm; observed study time (length of time between patient entering and exiting study); and a trial arm\observed time interaction term.
 The interaction term allows for variable follow-up time effects.